4d/docs/docs/Concepts/dt_blob.md

 |Duplicated when passed to custom methods*|Yes|No|
 Performance when accessing bytes|+|-|

-*Unlike certain built-in 4D commands designed to take a blob as a parameter, the methods you create duplicate scalar blobs passed as parameters.
-In that case, using a `4D.Blob` is more efficient.
+*Unlike certain built-in 4D commands designed to take a blob as a parameter, custom methods duplicate scalar blobs, resulting in more memory usage.
+When working with custom methods, using blob objects (`4D.Blob`) is more efficient, as they are passed by reference.

 ## Passing blobs as parameters

-Both types of blob can be passed as parameters to 4D commands or plug-in routines that expect blob parameters.
+Scalar blobs and blob objects can be passed as parameters to 4D commands or plug-in routines that expect blob parameters.

 They can also be passed as parameters to your own methods, and returned by functions.
 Keep in mind that unlike blob objects (`4D.Blob`), which are passed by reference, scalar blobs are duplicated in memory when passed to your own methods as parameters.